High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

+To prove unconditional contraction for $\bm B$, we first work conditionally on the augmented latents $\bm Z_n$.
+Conditioning on $\bm Z_n$ converts the mixed-type likelihood into a standard multivariate Gaussian regression with mean $\bm B^\top \bx_i$ and precision $\Omega$, thereby side-stepping orthant probabilities.

-As per the standard theory of posterior contraction established in \citet{Ghosal_2007}, we need to construct a sequence of sets (sieves) of bounded complexity that essentially ``capture" the parameter space as $n \rightarrow \infty$.
-Then, we need to verify that the prior places enough mass (or concentration) around the true parameter within the sieves.
+\begin{lemma}[Posterior conditional contraction result for $\bm{B}$] Under the Assumptions (A1) -- (A6), for any arbitrary constant $M > 0$ and $\epsilon_n ^2$ as in Lemma 2, as $n \rightarrow \infty.$ \end{lemma} We prove \Cref{lem:postconcBgivenZ} using the standard recipe of \citet{Ghosal_2007}: we need to (1) construct a sequence of sets (sieves) of bounded complexity that essentially ``capture" the parameter space as $n \rightarrow \infty$ (see \Cref{prop:tests-prod}).
+(2) Then, we need to verify that the prior places enough mass (or concentration) around the true parameter within the sieves (see \Cref{prop:wang}).
 The sieve construction for this problem is outlined as follows.

-\subsubsection{The sieve construction}
+\subsubsection{(1) The sieve construction}